tiagorainho/SearchEngine/README.md

 ### Indexer

-This is an superclass of indexers, a SPIMI was used because it was required by the assignment but a BSBI (Block sort-based Indexing) could have been used as well.
+This is an superclass of indexers, a SPIMI was used because it was required by the assignment but a BSBI (Block Sort-Based Indexing) could have been used as well.

 #### SPIMI (Single Pass In Memory Indexing)